A Large-Scale Analysis on the Use of Arrival Time Prediction for Automated Shuttle Services in the Real World: Related work

 Bus AT prediction is a large research area within Intelligent Transport Systems.
-Historically, Kalman Filters has been a common approach to AT predictions due to their capability to maintain states between predictions and filter noise \cite{Chen2004ADB, Wall1998AnAF, Sinn2012PredictingAT}.
-More recently, Machine Learning models have shown good performance for AT predictions.
-Shallow Machine Learning techniques like Support Vector machines \cite{Yu2006BusAT} and Random Forest \cite{Li2017BusAT} have been utilized for AT; however, most work has focused on models based on Artificial Neural Networks (ANN), e.g. \citep{Lin2013RealTimeBA} created a hierarchical ANN model and showed that it outperformed Kalman Filters for short-distance routes.
-Long Short-Term Memory models (LSTMs) have been popular for predicting AT due to their ability to capture the non-linear behavior of time-series \cite{Agafonov2019BusAT, Pang2019LearningTP, Lingqiu2019ALB}.
-In \cite{PETERSEN}, the authors combine LSTMs with Convolutional Neural Nets to learn the temporal and spatial correlations between bus stops. \citep{Ma2022MultiattentionGN} used Graph Neural Networks (GNNs) for city-wide bus travel time estimation.
-However, unlike our approach, they do not split travel time into dwell time and running time.
+Historically, Kalman Filters have been a common approach to AT predictions due to their ability to maintain states between predictions and filter out noise \cite{Chen2004ADB, Wall1998AnAF, Sinn2012PredictingAT, Achar2020Kalman}.
+More recently, Machine Learning (ML) models have demonstrated promising performance for AT prediction tasks.
+Shallow ML techniques such as Support Vector machines \cite{Yu2006BusAT} and Random Forests \cite{Li2017BusAT} have been explored; however, most work has focused on models based on Artificial Neural Networks (ANN).
+For instance, \citep{Lin2013RealTimeBA} developed a hierarchical ANN model, which significantly outperformed Kalman Filters for short-distance routes.
+Kalman filters remain attractive for their recursive updates and explicit uncertainty measurement, but recent studies show that deep ML models (LSTM, XGBoost) and, especially, GNNs offer benefits on bus AT prediction by exploiting high-dimensional context and network-wide spatial correlations, with hybrid ML + KF schemes now emerging as a promising combination \cite{Bai, Achar,Shen} Long Short-Term Memory models (LSTMs) have become popular for AT prediction due to their ability to capture the non-linear behavior of time-series data, effectively modeling temporal dependencies \cite{Agafonov2019BusAT, Pang2019LearningTP, Lingqiu2019ALB}.
+In \cite{PARSLOV2023}, the authors integrate uncertainty estimation into recurrent neural networks to predict running times, improving decision-making for transfer synchronization.
+In \cite{PETERSEN}, the authors combine LSTMs with Convolutional Neural Networks to capture both the temporal and spatial correlations between bus stops. \citep{Ma2022MultiattentionGN} uses Graph Neural Networks (GNNs) for city-wide bus travel time estimation.
+However, unlike our approach, their model does not separate travel time into dwell and running time.